Last Updated on January 2, 2021 by Lori Geurin

 - Use as a nipple cream for nursing mothers

 - To soothe rashes

 - Vapor rub – mix coconut oil with a couple of drops of peppermint or spearmint essential oils.
-Apply to chest.
+Apply to the chest.

 - As leather polish – Apply a small amount to shoes and handbags.